-Measurement of Length
+A. Measurement of Length

-- Make a best guess estimate of the diameters of 3 different discs.
+Make a best guess estimate of the diameters of 3 different discs.

+To see data: click on 'Estimation of diameters'.

 Your answer should be in metric units.
-Since you may not be familiar with metric sizes, you may use a metric ruler for reference, but do not place the ruler on the object yet.
-Record your best guess to he 1/2 cm in the space provided in the data table. - Now use the ruler to measure the diameters of the 3 disks.
-The ruler can measure length to 1 mm (0.01 cm).
-Record the measurements on the data chart. - Repeat the measurements using a vernier caliper.
-The caliper can measure length to 0.1 mm (0.01 cm).
-Record the results. - 4.
-Use the ERROR program to calculate the percent error of your estimates and the measurements made with the ruler.
+Record your best guess to the 1/2 cm in the space provided in the data table.

+Now use the ruler to measure the diameters of the 3 disks.
+The ruler can measure length to 1 mm (0.1 cm).
+Record the measurements on the data chart.

+To see data: click on 'Diameter of circular objects using ruler'.

+Repeat the measurements using a caliper.
+The caliper can measure lengths to a resolution of 0.01 mm or 0.001cm.
+Record the results.

+To see data: click on 'Diameter of circular objects using caliper'.

+4. Use the ERROR formula above to calculate the percent error of your estimates and the measurements made with the ruler.
 Use the caliper measurements as the true values.
-Record your findings on the data table. - 5.
+Record your findings on the data table.
 Measure the diameters of 3 different spheres by repeating steps 1 through 4.
 Record the results on the data table.

+To see data: click on

+'Diameter of spheres using ruler'.

+and

+'Diameter of spheres using caliper'.

-Measurement of Mass
+B. Measurement of Mass